On a mean-field Pontryagin minimum principle for stochastic optimal control: Numerical experiments

-We have implemented the Schr\"odinger bridge based mean-field PMP formulation with $\varepsilon = 0.1$, step-size $\Delta t = 0.001$, and $M=100$ particles.
-We again added artificial diffusion (viscosity) via $\Sigma = 0.5I$ in (\ref{eq:reduced Hamiltonian density}).
 The results can be found in Figures \ref{fig2} and \ref{fig3}.
 The impact of the control can be clearly detected.
 In particular, by enforcing ${\rm x}_t \ge 0$, the chaotic nature of the Lorenz-63 model has been eliminated.
 The initial spiral towards to quasi-periodic attractor is due to the chosen initialization

 of the Lorenz-63 problem.
-Our results are in qualitative agreement with the findings from \cite{KK24} which are based on a combination of data assimilation \cite{reich2015probabilistic,Evensenetal2022} and NMPC \cite{Allgower,MPC}.
+Our results are qualitatively in agreement with the findings of \cite{KK24} which are based on a combination of data assimilation \cite{reich2015probabilistic,Evensenetal2022} and NMPC \cite{Allgower,MPC}.